And greetings and welcome back, ladies and gentlemen.

 Because I continue to ask, are they really offended by this?

-Well, Gary, that's what I'm saying.
+Well, Gary, guess what I'm saying?

-Gary Studge person was 17 years old.
+Gary Studd's person was 17 years old.

-Barney Frank, Stephen Gobey was running a little male prostitution ring out of Barney's basement.
+Barney Frank, Stephen Goby, was running a little male prostitution ring out of Barney's basement.

 Barney didn't know about it.

-They have defended it too often when it has been discovered to have been taking place amongst uh their ranks.
+They have defended it too often when it has been discovered to have been taking place amongst their ranks.

-So there is looking if they want to play the hypocrisy game, which they are doing, and that's what they think is the strong suit that they have, sort of like the Ace and Hole, then we can play the uh hypocrisy game as well.
+So there is, look, if they want to play the hypocrisy game, which they are doing, and that's what they think is the strong suit that they have, sort of like the ace in the hole, then we can play the hypocrisy game as well here on the EIB network.

 We will be back.